-A Health Care FSA allows you to set aside pre-tax money to pay for eligible health care expenses for you and your qualified dependents.
-Examples of eligible expenses may include health plan deductibles, copayments, and coinsurance; eye exams, contact lenses, and glasses; prescription drugs; dental care, including orthodontia; and over-the-counter (OTC) products with a physician’s prescription.
+A Health Care Flexible Spending Account (FSA) allows you to set aside pre-tax money to pay for eligible health care expenses for you and your qualified dependents.
+Examples of eligible expenses may include health plan deductibles, copayments, and coinsurance; eye exams, contact lenses, and glasses; prescription drugs; dental care, including orthodontia; and over-the-counter (OTC) drugs and medications.

 Health Care FSA Details

-Examples of eligible expenses may include health plan deductibles, copayments, and coinsurance; eye exams, contact lenses, and glasses; prescription drugs; dental care, including orthodontia; and over-the-counter (OTC) products with a physician’s prescription.
+Examples of eligible expenses may include health plan deductibles, copayments, and coinsurance; eye exams, contact lenses, and glasses; prescription drugs; dental care, including orthodontia; and over-the-counter (OTC) drugs and medications.
 Review a comprehensive list of eligible and ineligible expenses

 In a situation where an incurred health expense could be reimbursed from either the Health Care Flexible Spending Account (FSA) or the university’s Health Reimbursement Account (HRA), the Health Care FSA will pay first.
 All Health Care FSA funds must be exhausted before HRA funds will be used.